-She is author of the Guardian Books/Institute of Fundraising publication, Working in Fundraising – the first comprehensive guide to training and careers in UK not-for-profit fundraising.
+She is the author of the Guardian Books/Institute of Fundraising publication, Working in Fundraising – the first comprehensive guide to training and careers in UK not-for-profit fundraising.
 Other publications include The Good Trustee Guide (NCVO) and Service User Involvement (Clinks/Revolving Doors Agency).

 Liza has also written on social justice issues for the consumer press, including The Big Issue and Grazia UK.
 She cut her writing teeth in financial and marketing journalism before moving into local government reporting and then specializing in the nonprofit sector.